Loader gif

 In fact, if you are carrying credit card debt at 18%, letting the government hold your money and pay you no interest at all, while you pay interest to the credit card company, is costing you money.

-Another reason you shouldn’t use overwithholding as a savings plan is that if you need the money for an emergency, you won’t be able to get to it.
+Another reason you shouldn’t use overwithholding as a plan is that if you need the money for an emergency, you won’t be able to get to it.

 What if overwithholding is the only way I can save money?